Guiding Responsible Purchasing with Integrity, Structure, and Service

 Important Notice

-Creating a user account in the HISD electronic bidding portal does not authorize a vendor to conduct business with the District.
-Vendors must respond to a specific solicitation (“bid”) that undergoes a formal review process and requires approval by the HISD Board of Education before any business may be conducted.
+Vendors must respond to a specific solicitation (“bid”) that undergoes a formal review process and requires approval by the Region 4 Board of Directors before any business may be conducted.

 Vendor Registration

-All existing and prospective vendors who wish to respond to a solicitation must register in the IonWave E-Bidding platform.
 Once registered, vendors will receive email notifications when solicitations are issued related to the product or service categories selected during registration.

 Proposal Submissions

 Proposals must be submitted early enough to be received and time-stamped by the system before the due date and time.
+The portal will not accept late submissions.

-Contact Procurement
+Contact the Procurement Department

-Region 4 ESC maintains a centralized communication approach to ensure procurement-related inquiries are tracked and routed appropriately.
+Region 4 ESC maintains a centralized communication approach to ensure all procurement-related inquiries are tracked and routed appropriately.